 I’ve always been inclined to a rose-tinted perspective.
-So, with plenty of stories of human afflictions, saturating the media, I contemplated alternative narratives to all the impending doom.
+So, with plenty of stories of human afflictions, saturating the media, I contemplated alternative narratives to all the impending doom and searched for my own utopia.
 I had an urge to escape the perils of routine, explore what it means to be alive, and capture simple sentiments with my camera.
 There’s no better place to start this therapeutic artistic endeavour, I thought, than upon the summit of the sacred Sarandib Mountain, to see in the dawn of a new year.

-The affinity I have with the subjects of my photos – the places and the people – are often in spite of not speaking the same language.
+The affinity I have with the subjects of my photos – the places and the people – are often despite not speaking the same language.
 Photography has allowed me to share a universal language of feelings; it’s opened a creative window to share with others how I choose to see the world: with a sense of inquisitive innocence and laughter.

 The benevolence of the people featured to allow strangers such as myself into their personal space is humbling.

 Photography and serendipity have given me what vagabonding gave to Ibn Battuta:

 “a hundred roads to adventure and gives your heart wings”.